woocommerce/woocommerce-blocks/storybook/README.md

   title: string;

   /**
-   * You should basically always pass your component here.
+   * You should always pass your component here.
    */
   component: ComponentType< any >;